rastogipriyanshi/PyZombies/README.md

 # PyZombies
-### Attendance Management System
+## Attendance Management System

-Following are the libraries and softwares that need to be downloaded in order to run the software.
+#### Following are the libraries and softwares that need to be downloaded in order to run the software:
   1. MySQLdb
   2. validate_email
   3. datetime